nerettilab/SIMBA3D/README.md

 For help type:
 > simba3d -h

-If you are using a local install you can also use `python run_simba3d.py` just like the `simba3d` command.
+If you are using a local install you can also use <'python run_simba3d.py'> just like the <'simba3d'> command.
 For example, to get help you can type:
 > python run_simba3d.py -h

 The help documentation will tell the user that there are two ways to pass in